luc-github/ESP3D/README.md

 Feedback on 2.0 was : ESP3D being a library is not really useful and make setup more complex, so now we are back to simple application.

 1. Please follow installation of the ESP core you want to use : [ESP8266 core version](https://github.com/esp8266/Arduino)  or [ESP32 core version](https://github.com/espressif/arduino-esp32)
-2. Add manually libraries present in libraries directory -these versions are verified to work with ESP3D, any others (newer version) may cause untested behavior).
+2. Add manually libraries present in libraries directory -these versions are verified to work with ESP3D, any others (newer version) may cause untested behavior.

+For async webserver support(currently not recommended as not stable)
 * ESPAsyncWebServer from @me-no-dev
 if you target ESP8266
 * ESPAsyncTCP from @me-no-dev
 if you target ESP32:
 * AsyncTCP from @me-no-dev

+If you want sync webserver support (recommended as stable):
+* arduinoWebSockets from @Links2004

+Generic ones:
 Specific for ESP32
 * ESP32SSDP
-If you want sync webserver (recommended as stable):
-* arduinoWebSockets from @Links2004

 If you want OLED support:
 * oled-ssd1306 from @squix78